OpenMaine/maineballot/_posts/2018-11-06-Q3_Transportation.md

 ---
 title:  "Question 3: Transportation"
 excerpt: Passing this question would allow the state to borrow $106 million for transportation improvements.
-This is the second of 3 consecutive years of transportation bonds that will fill a shortfall in the highway fund.[^5]
+This is the second of 3 consecutive years of transportation bonds that will fill a shortfall in the highway fund.
 election: 2018-11-06
 header:
   overlay_image: /assets/img/2018_11/Question3Transportation.jpg